mnvr/notes/javascript-audio.md

 const osc = new OscillatorNode(ctx);
-// Reduce volume, the default is too loud! const mix = new GainNode(ctx, { gain: 0.1 });
+// Reduce volume, the default is too loud! const mix = new GainNode(ctx, { gain: 0.05 });
 osc.connect(mix).connect(ctx.destination);
 osc.start();
 ```

+That is what the button above does.

 <!-- <D.FirstSound /> -->

 ### Beep

-When you press the button above, you might've noticed a glitch when the sound
+When you toggle the button above, you'd notice a glitch when the sound starts
-started.
+and stops.

 Our ears are more sensitive than you might consciously imagine.
 When we start
 the sound above, it immediately starts playing, and this sudden movement is